heptarch/heptarch.github.io/drafts/demon.md

 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing, but I still have a few tricks.
 Begoo!"
-The logs in the fire crackle and unburn brightly.
+The logs in the fire crackle and brightly unburn.
 "I may have borrowed a dollop of negentropy," he says with a sheepish grin.

 Another lurch.
 Ellen wakes with three white hairs.